Dev-solder124/genAI/README.md

             ├── summary (string)    - AI-generated summary of the conversation ├── embedding (array)   - Vector embedding of summary for semantic search ├── metadata (map)      - Extra context, e.g., {"topic": "...", "session_id": "..."}
-            └── created_at (string) - ISO 8601 timestamp when memory was created
+            └── created_at (string) - ISO 8601 timestamp when memory was created (for granular time context)
 ```

 ### Authentication Schema